 The Commission presented a collaborative tool, which is used by other networks (CPC and ECCs) for facilitating the exchange of information and avoiding a massive exchange of emails and documents.
 The tool gives a single entry point where members can find all information relative to the creation of their network and their current activities.
 Some members expressed concerns as to the practicality of using such a tool but would be open for a trial.

+ES: For information to members, the globally ranked 16th largest bank Banco Santander has purchased another Spanish bank, the Banco Popular for 1€, with the approval of the EU; leaving consumers - once more - unprotected and making them loose their savings due to the bad management and practices of the banking/financial sector.
+It is obvious that the system is not working well for consumers and that the work of the national regulators is not effective.

+Members expressed discontent concerning requests made to consumer organisations to provide data for free to business consultants effecting studies for the Commission.
+In particular, ES referred to the fact that the consultants are asking for the collaboration of the consumer associations without remuneration to fulfil the studies contracted by the EU Commission, for which contractors are paid.
+ES said that this issue was raised long time ago, since 3 mandates of the Commission, without a solution ever being found.
+Other members agreed and asked that the Commission looks into this problem seriously, changing rules, if this is necessary.

 Conclusions/recommendations/opinions